w3c/window-management/additional_explorations.md

   * Support [window.minimize()](https://developer.mozilla.org/en-US/docs/Web/API/Window/minimize)
     and add similar methods to get/set individual window states
   * Add new methods to support getting or setting the window state value
+  * Support explicit z-ordering, such as an `"alwaysOnTop"` window state
+    * This is sensitive, and may require additional permissions/controls
 * Observe window state changes with a `onwindowstate` event (see goal below too)

 Window [display](https://developer.mozilla.org/en-US/docs/Web/Manifest/display)